Table of Contents

 Will Newsom Intervene?

 Its leadership was vocal about maintaining tribal sovereignty and the exclusive right to offer casino gaming in the Golden State.
-The gaming tribes believed dual currency sweepstakes competed for California’s consumers’ gambling dollars without a license.
+The gaming tribes believed dual currency sweepstakes competed for California’s consumers’ gambling dollars without a license, posing a direct challenge to the legal casino establishment and its revenue streams.

 Gaming consultancy agency Eilers & Krejcik was commissioned to conduct a study on the topic, which is where the $1 billion figure originates.
 The agency derived that amount based on the following: